paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 The static methods are active for any items of that class unless a per-instance invocation overrides them.

-Inherited methods are be active for any items of that class unless a per-instance or static invocation override them.
+Inherited methods are active for any items of that class unless a per-instance or static invocation override them.

 Per-instance invocations only affect one instance of a linked list.

 ##### Ordered Linked Lists

-Caching state machines and the like need a list of jobs to process in priority order.
-Priority could also be a time, a distance or any other measure that we can compare.
+Caching state machines need a list of jobs to process in priority order.
+Priority could also be a time, a distance or any other measure we can compare.

 ```c#
 var fences = new LinkedLisk<Geofence> {